Am0rphous/Awesome/SysAdmin.md

 ## Scripting
 - [Ubuntu post-installation script](https://github.com/nicolargo/ubuntupostinstall)
 - [Qoa](https://github.com/klaussinani/qoa) - Minimal interactive command-line prompts

+## Terminal / Shell
+- [Awesome Shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
+Inspired by awesome-php.
+- [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) - A good looking terminal emulator which mimics the old cathode display.
+- [Gnome-Terminal](https://gitlab.gnome.org/GNOME/gnome-terminal) - Default in all major Linux distributions.
+- [Hyper](https://github.com/vercel/hyper) -  A terminal built on web technologies. [www.hyper.is](https://hyper.is/)
+- [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)  A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration. [ohmyz.sh](https://ohmyz.sh/)
+- [Guake](https://github.com/Guake/guake) -  Drop-down terminal for GNOME.
+- [Terminator](https://github.com/gnome-terminator/terminator) - Useful tool for arranging terminals.
+- [Tilda](https://github.com/lanoxx/tilda) - A Gtk based drop down terminal for Linux and Unix.
+- [Tilix](https://github.com/gnunn1/tilix/) - A tiling terminal emulator for Linux using GTK+ 3.
+- [Tmux](https://github.com/tmux/tmux) - tmux is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen.
+  - [Rainbarf](https://github.com/creaktive/rainbarf) - CPU/RAM/battery stats chart bar for tmux (and GNU screen).
+  - [tmux-mem-cpu-load](https://github.com/thewtex/tmux-mem-cpu-load) - CPU, RAM, and load monitor for use with tmux.
+  - [Tmux xPanes](https://github.com/greymd/tmux-xpanes) - Create multiple tmux terminals.
+- [Windows Terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place.
+  - [cascadia-code](https://github.com/microsoft/cascadia-code) - un, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
+  ### Bash
+  - [Awesome Bash](https://github.com/awesome-lists/awesome-bash) -  A curated list of delightful Bash scripts and resources.
+  - [Debugging Bash Scripts](https://linuxconfig.org/how-to-debug-bash-scripts) - Usage of traditional techniques, xtrace, trap and other options.
+  - [Oh My Bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. [ohmybash.github.io](https://ohmybash.github.io/)

 ## Utilities
 - [Balena Etcher](https://github.com/balena-io/etcher) -  Flash OS images to SD cards & USB drives, safely and easily.